1) My story begins the year after the Flood,

 And to create an emblem to rally around.

-If they meant to make to Heaven a literal ascension,
+To make to Heaven a literal ascension,

-They would have built it on higher ground.
+They would have built on higher ground.

 105) Though still fearing the Deep's great fountains,